equivalent/scrapbook2/rails_active_record.md

+# Rails Active Record Scrapbook

-# Joins, Includes and Eager Loading
+## Joins, Includes and Eager Loading

 Eager loading is responsible for prefetching data in one sql query